Why You Should Create a Prototype for Your Small Business

 A lot of inventions and business products that seem well thought out in our imagination become more cumbersome and difficult to wield once a prototype is created.
 However, this isn’t a drawback to prototyping, but a boon.
 Once you’ve created a prototype, you can see where the kinks are in your product and address them.

-For that reason, prototyping can be an iterative process, where you work to keep improving on it until you feel is it ready to present to a potential investor or your client base.
+For that reason, prototyping can be an iterative process, where you work to keep improving on it until you feel it is ready to present to a potential investor or your client base.

-With that in mind, a prototype of your company’s product is also a major advantage when approaching capital investors or a lending institution.
+- Investors Want to See the Effort: With that in mind, a prototype of your company’s product is also a major advantage when approaching capital investors or a lending institution.
 A working model of your product or one that illustrates your ultimate goal will encourage financial resources to take you more seriously than an entrepreneur who approaches them with just a clever idea.

 A prototype shows potential lenders that your product has been reviewed extensively and possible causes for product failure has been minimized, therefore painting your company as a sound investment.

-In prototyping, you have the possibility of walking away with not only a product that can take your business to the next level, but also with solutions to problems that previously left you unsure if your company could succeed even with a great prototype in tow.
+In prototyping, you have the possibility of walking away with not only a product that can take your business to the next level but also with solutions to problems that previously left you unsure if your company could succeed even with a great prototype in tow.

 Are Prototypes Right for Your Business?